zilin-huang/CV2X-LOCA/README.md

 # Limitations
 Due to time limitation, there are still some unstandardized parts of the code in this project.
-The author is working hard to maintain and update the code of CV2X-SDP, please kindly follow up。
+The author is working hard to maintain and update the code of CV2X-SDP, please kindly follow up.

 Thank you~